 For brands and marketers, customer data is like oxygen – nobody survives very long without it.
 And there's no richer supply of customer data than on social media.
 Used intelligently, this data can help shape campaigns, inspire new products, and drive business strategy.

-Few organizations understand this better than Brandwatch (@Brandwatch).
+Few organisations understand this better than Brandwatch (@Brandwatch).
 Headquartered in the south of England but with offices from Stuttgart to Singapore, Brandwatch provides social intelligence to some of the largest companies in the world.
 When American Airlines, Dell, Whirlpool, or Walmart want to know what their customers are thinking, they turn to Brandwatch.

-The Brandwatch Analytics and Vizia platforms collect and analyze millions of conversations each day from all over the public web — sites like Twitter, Facebook, Reddit, and YouTube, plus thousands of forums, blogs, and news sites.
+The Brandwatch Analytics and Vizia platforms collect and analyse millions of conversations each day from all over the public web – sites like Twitter, Facebook, Reddit, and YouTube, plus thousands of forums, blogs, and news sites.
 These tools allow brands and agencies to see not only who these people are and what they’re talking about, but also how engaged they are with a brand and how that sentiment changes over time.
-Forward-thinking organizations can use this data to pinpoint new markets, identify key pain points, reduce consumer friction, and improve product design.
+Forward-thinking organisations can use this data to pinpoint new markets, identify key pain points, reduce consumer friction, and improve product design.

 From creating new service offerings based on customer feedback to tracking conversations about baked goods and TV shows, here are three ways Brandwatch is putting data to work for brands.